has207/flexmock/_build/html/_sources/user-guide.txt

   mock.should_receive("method2").with_args("foo", "bar").and_return("baz")
   mock.should_receive("method3").and_raise(Exception)

-FlexMock mock objects support the full range of flexmock commands but differ from partial mocks (described below) in that should_receive() assigns them new methods rather than acting on methods they already possess.
+Flexmock mock objects support the full range of flexmock commands but differ from partial mocks (described below) in that should_receive() assigns them new methods rather than acting on methods they already possess.